-- General (operating) provides the operating funding for all City service categories with the exceptions of Off-Street Parking, Snow, Solid Waste, Sewer, Water and District Energy. - 2.
+- 1. General (operating) provides the operating funding for all City service categories with the exceptions of Off-Street Parking, Snow, Solid Waste, Sewer, Water and District Energy. - 2.
 Snow Control (operating and capital) funds the full scope of costs associated with providing the City's snow control service. - 3.
 Road Rehabilitation (capital) created in 2004 and funds the

-- reinvestment needs of our transportation network.

-- 4. General Infrastructure

-Reinvestment Fund (capital) -

-created in 2013 to start closing

-the gap between the

-reinvestment required and the

-funding available to maintain our

-existing Civic Facilities.
+4. General Infrastructure Reinvestment Fund (capital) - created in 2013 to start closing the gap between the reinvestment required and the funding available to maintain our existing Civic Facilities.